Do you ever wonder what Christians believe? Who Jesus is, what he did and why it matters? Get answers to these questions and more.

 To adore God is to worship and praise Him, to honor and exalt Him in our heart and mind and with our lips.

 When our discipline of prayer begins with adoration, the Holy Spirit has opportunity to reveal any sin in our life that needs to be confessed.

-An attitude of thanksgiving to God, for who He is and for the benefits we enjoy because we belong to Him, enables us to recognize that He controls all things — not just the blessings, but the problems and adversities as well.
-As we approach God with a thankful heart, He becomes strong on our behalf.
+Thanking God for who He is and for the benefits through belonging to Him, enables us to recognize that He controls all things — not just the blessings, but the problems and adversities as well.
+As we approach God with a thankful heart, He becomes our strength.

 Supplication includes petition for our own needs and intercession for others.